Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 would have the largest effects on brain development, but in cross-sectional analysis with concurrently measured VEP, we observed the fewest number of associations at visit-1.
-To differentiate whether this cross-sectional finding indicated the early microbiome was sparsely related to visual cortical development at 4 months only or more broadly at all subsequent time points, we sought to determine whether microbial genes at early time points were associated with subsequent VEP development.
+To differentiate whether this cross-sectional finding indicated the early microbiome was sparsely related to visual cortical development at 4 months only or more broadly at all subsequent time points.
+We initially hypothesizedthe earlst micobial influ wouldhave the largest effects on bradevelopn, ut in cross-sectina analyss with oncurrentlymeasured VEP, we bserved he fewst umber of associaons at visit-1.
+T diferentiatewherthis cross-sctionfinding indcatd the early wassprselrlatd ovisual corcaldvelopmnt a 4 monthnly or mor boadly at all subsequent points we sought to determine whether microbial genes at early time points were associated with subsequent VEP development.
 To investigate this,
 we performed FSEA on stool samples collected at visit-1 with visit-2 VEP